Definition of Merger

 Sirius and XM Radio

-A merger between two entities into a single new entity can have a number of benefits.
-The new entity holds an increased market share which thereby leads to the firm gaining higher economies of scale and thus higher profits.
-More importantly, a merger reduces competition in the market and leads to higher prices from consumers.1–3
+A merger between two entities into a single new entity can have several benefits.
+The new entity holds an increased market share, leading to the firm gaining higher economies of scale and thus higher profits.
+More importantly, a merger reduces competition in the market and leads to higher prices from consumers.